TikhonJelvis/website/tpl/index.md

 TPL is a simple dynamically typed programming language I designed and implemented, largely for fun.
 Creating a language is very fascinating---you feel virtually omnipotent because you have complete control over everything.

 NOTE: This language is a work in progress.
 At any given time, this text is probably outdated and the interpreter probably doesn't work.
-Having to no real users gives me a lot of freedom :).
+Having no real users gives me a lot of freedom :).

 You can get the source on [GitHub](https://github.com/TikhonJelvis/tpl).
 There is a more in-depth [User Guide](guide.html), but it isn't completely up-to-date at the moment.
 Also, unless you want to actually write TPL code, it isn't terribly interesting.